-Easy Chicken & Dumplings…a comfort food classic featuring flavorful broth loaded with tender chicken, sweet carrots, fresh herbs, and fluffy dumplings.
+This homemade Chicken & Dumplings recipe is a comfort food classic of flavorful broth, tender chicken, sweet carrots, fresh herbs, & fluffy dumplings.

-I absolutely can’t wait to share today’s recipe with y’all.
+I absolutely can’t wait to share today’s homemade Chicken and Dumplings recipe with y’all.
 In fact, as I type this, my mouth is watering and I wish I had a big bowl of chicken and dumpling goodness in front of me right now…at 11:17 p.m.
 Consider it a late, late dessert, or an early midnight snack, or maybe just a can’t-stop-thinking-about-it indulgence, but this recipe is flat-out delicious.

 How to Make Chicken and Dumplings

-So what makes this Easy Chicken & Dumplings recipe so fabulous?
+So what makes this from-scratch Chicken and Dumplings recipe so fabulous?
 Well, first off, browning the chicken contributes deep flavor to the final dish.
 You can use a whole cut-up chicken or all chicken thighs, but just be sure to buy skin-on, bone-in meat…that, my friends, is where the magic happens.
 The skin and bones will be removed later anyway.

 Thyme is another prominent, all-important flavor in this recipe.
 When I’m lucky enough to have fresh thyme, I drop a whole bundle into the pot as opposed to stripping off the leaves beforehand.
-As the dish cooks, the leaves drop off and then it’s easy to remove the stems at the same time that you take out the bay leaves.
+As the dish cooks, the leaves drop off.
+Then it’s easy to remove the stems at the same time that you take out the bay leaves.
 Who doesn’t love a thyme-saving — er, time-saving — shortcut?
 (Heh.)

 Finally — and arguably most importantly — are the dumplings.
 Now these aren’t the doughy refrigerated biscuits of yore…these are soft, fluffy, parsley-studded orbs of delight.
 And the secret to giving them excellent texture and preventing them from turning gummy is the addition of a bit of cornmeal.
 Try it!
 I think you’ll luuuurve it.

 Speaking of loving it, my family sure did scarf down their chicken and dumplings when I made this recipe most recently.
 My boys RAVED.
 My picky daughter conceded to taking a few bites (which is clearly a victory!).
-My C&D-aficionado husband declared this to be one of his favorite dinners.
-And me?
+And my C&D-aficionado husband declared this to be one of his favorite dinners.
+As for me?
 Shhhhh…I ate the leftovers for lunch the next day while home alone so that I wouldn’t have to share!
 And now I’m just sitting here typing, still drooling on my keyboard…

-So please…please make a big, comforting pot of Easy Chicken & Dumplings this fall.
+So please…please make a big, comforting pot of homemade Chicken and Dumplings this fall.
 Make ’em this weekend.
 Make ’em tonight!
 Just promise me you’ll make ’em. 😉

 Helpful Tips, Tricks, & Equipment